 2) Whenever Possible, Bill Big:

 Generally, the lower the amount of a single invoice, the bigger the hit from exchange rates and fees.
 That's due to charging of flat fees during the exchange process.
 If you’re billing a client weekly, try to switch to monthly invoices.
 For small batch and occasional jobs, increase your rate accordingly.
+You can also create and send your invoices by using our downloadable free invoice templates.

 3) Use TransferWise for Business: